Philippine ferry sinks, killing at least 36, but most passengers survive

 Balilo said authorities were looking at various possible causes, including human error and bad weather.

 "There was an occasional swell but the sea condition was manageable.
-Some motorized outriggers were able to sail," he told a local TV news channel.
+Some motorised outriggers were able to sail," he told a local TV news channel.

 "There was no gale warning and while there was a tropical depression, it was far from the area of the accident," he said.